Qualifications for Indiana's Earned Income Tax Credit

-A qualifying child must be younger than age 19 on the last day of the tax year or age 24 if he is a student.
-He must have lived with you for more than half the tax year.
+A qualifying child must be younger than age 19 on the last day of the tax year or age 24 if they are a student.
+They must have lived with you for more than half the tax year.
 Time spent away at college is not considered living away from home.

 A qualifying child must be your child, stepchild, grandchild, or great-grandchild.
-He may also be your sibling, half-sibling, step-sibling, or a descendant of one of these relatives.
+They may also be your sibling, half-sibling, step-sibling, or a descendant of one of these relatives.
 Indiana has special rules for foster children, so if you're considering claiming a foster child for purposes of claiming the earned income credit, check with a tax professional first to make sure you qualify.

-If a child is married, he cannot have filed a joint return with his spouse unless it was only so that they could claim a tax refund.
+If a child is married, they cannot have filed a joint return with their spouse unless it was only so that they could claim a tax refund.

 The Amount of the Credit